-a field-installed CO2 sensor is connected to the EconomizerONE controller, then a demand controlled ventilation strategy will operate automatically.
-As the CO2 level in the space increases above the setpoint (on the EconomizerONE controller), the minimum position of the dampers will be increased proportionally until the Maximum Ventilation setting is reached.
-As the space CO2 level decreases because of the increase in fresh air, the outdoor damper will follow the higher demand condition from the DCV mode or from the free cooling mode.
+If a field-installed CO2 sensor is connected to the EconomizerONE controller, then a demand-controlled ventilation strategy will operate automatically.
+As the $CO_2$ level in the space increases above the set point (on the EconomizerONE controller), the minimum position of the dampers will be increased proportionally until the Maximum Ventilation setting is reached.
+As the space $CO_2$ level decreases because of the increase in fresh air, the outdoor damper will follow the higher demand condition from the DCV mode or from the free cooling mode.

 The controller modulates the outside air damper based on the CO2 level through the ppm value selected between the range of 500 and 2000 ppm.
-The measured CO2 concentration value is compared with the set DCV setpoint.
-If the measured CO2 concentration value is below the DCV setpoint, then keep the damper to the minimum position.
+The measured $CO_2$ concentration value is compared with the set DCV set point.
+If the measured CO2 concentration value is below the DCV set point, keep the damper to the minimum position.
 Otherwise, enable DCV.
-Once DCV is enabled, the DCV PID starts to run to control the indoor CO2 concentration value towards the DCV setpoint.
+Once DCV is enabled, the DCV PID starts to run to control the indoor CO2 concentration value towards the DCV set point.
 The damper opens to the maximum position.